Pymaster3119/LARGAL/README.md

 After the VAE is created, you can extract latent vectors from your crops with the script in extract_latents.py.
 This will create files in the directory latents/ representing the latent vectors, areas, and their classifications.

+The classifiers can be trained with the train_classifier_multisize, which trains two sets of classifiers: one is small (area < 24^2 pixels) and the other is medium (area > 24^2 pixels).
+It will test all samples and save them in classifiers/